jbakhos63/etm-framework/docs/QUICK_REFERENCE.md

 - 008 Electron energy change from absorption

 ## Fundamental Rule
 All motion, propagation, and effects after initialization must emerge only from ETM logic—no explicit velocity functions or external forces are allowed.
+Any `velocity` set on an identity is applied only at the first tick to establish an initial displacement and is then cleared.

 For detailed guidance see `docs/AI_DEVELOPER_GUIDE.md`, the full `ETM_SIMULATION_RESEARCH_PLAN.md`, and `docs/ETM_CONSTANT_DERIVATION_PLAN.md`.